 How to attach the safety net: remove the lifeline between the first two stanchions, weave it through the top edge of the netting, and tie one end of a line to the bottom of the first stanchion.
 Weave this line through the bottom side of the net, pull the net between the stanchions, pull the string attached to the stanchion bringing the netting down as low to the deck as you can get it, tie off the line to the second stanchion, then begin on the next section.

-When attaching the safety net unto the boat's railing, make sure to get the netting as low as possible to prevent anything sliding underneath it.
-Or, you can simply order your yacht charter company to attach the safety net for you.
+When attaching the safety net to the boat's railing, make sure to get the netting as low as possible to prevent anything from sliding underneath it.
+Or you can simply order installation of the net from your yacht charter company.

 Do not forget to bring plenty of toys.
-Bring snorkeling equipment (unless your boat already has it) and remember that dinghy is not only for decoration; you could take your children to the shore with it or organize a fishing excursion.
-Introduce your children to their "floating home" for the week.
+Bring snorkelling equipment (unless your boat already has it) and remember that a dinghy is not only for decoration; you could take your children to the shore with it or organize a fishing excursion.
+Introduce your children to their "floating home" for the week, always considering children's safety.
 Show them how to use the head properly, how to move around the boat, warn them about the boom, show them where the handgrips and handrails are.

 Be sure to take enough of their clothes.
 Children cannot be expected to take extra care of their clothes just because they are aboard a charter yacht.
 Small accidents happen, and you may not always have the opportunity to do the washing.

-When it comes to children's health, it is needless to say that it is of the uppermost importance.
+When it comes to children's health and children's safety on a boat, it is needless to say that it is of the uppermost importance.
 Bring plenty of band-aids for small cuts and scratches, do not forget medicines - in case of seasickness, fever, sore throat.
 Take extra special care if the child is on some prescribed medication.
 Also, do not forget sunscreens, especially waterproof ones.